Admission to the major in the Department of Computer Science is limited. See “Limited Admissions and Limited Retention Requirements” in this catalog.

 The department offers a course (CSCI 205) which partially fulfills the university’s sciences requirement in the general education program and courses which count toward the College of Liberal Arts and Sciences’ requirements for the B.S. degree.

-Students may not audit computer science courses without obtaining prior permission from the Department of Computer Science.
+Computer science majors are not permitted to count courses in mathematical sciences (MATH/STAT) toward fulfilling general education area requirements.
+Also, students may not audit computer science courses without obtaining prior permission from the Department of Computer Science.

 Computer Science Faculty